SyntaxBreaker/image_hosting/README.md

 # Image-hosting
-> A simple image hosting that allows you to share images with other people
+> A no-frills image hosting that allows you to share images with other people

 ## Table of Contents
 * [Technologies Used](#technologies-used)